tingletech/datel/README.md

 over each record.

-For each record, the next step is to iterate over each record node, creating an array for each record containing Datel Date Elements (if the `--text-nodes` option is used, direct children of the matched XPath node will be incuded in the array).
+For each record, the next step is to iterate over each record node, creating an array for each record containing Datel Date Elements.

 The command outputs the XML as JSON Lines of Datel Records.